San Juan Capistrano, California

 Community Christmas festival at Mission San Juan Capistrano, Dec 2023

 San Juan Capistrano is also known for its cliff swallows.
-The protected birds return during migration, which originates in the town of Goya, Argentina, around St. Joseph's Day (March 19) each year.
+The protected birds return during migration, which originates in the town of Goya, Argentina, around Saint Joseph's Day (March 19) each year.
 The day is celebrated by the city's annual Swallows' Day Parade and other festive events.[29]
-The swallows leave around October 23, the former feast day of St. John of Capistrano.
+The swallows leave around October 23, the former feast day of Saint John of Capistrano.
 The 1940 hit song "When the Swallows Come Back to Capistrano", written by Leon René, is a love song inspired by this annual event.
 Another birdwatching place is the Arroyo Bird House Park, containing many colorful birdhouses.

 The Serra Chapel at the mission is the oldest in-use building in California.
 San Juan was also the site of one of the first places to produce Californian wine.